 While backyard habitats cannot take the place of large wilderness areas, they can foster the diversity of wildlife populations in urban areas.
 Regardless of where you live, you can turn even the smallest yard into a wildlife haven with a little time and careful planning.
 Wildlife considerations can be included in the design without sacrificing aesthetics.

 As the only flying mammals in the world, bats can make an impressive claim to fame.
-Eight species of these nocturnal creatures live in Ontario.
-Agile and predatory, bats are capable of extremely sophisticated bio-sonar, also called echolocation, meaning that they emit pulses of sound and can detect echoes bouncing back from objects, including their prey.
+Eight species of these nocturnal creatures live in Ontario – five of which are hibernate in caves and mines and are being decimated by white-nose syndrome.
+Agile and predatory, bats are capable of extremely sophisticated bio-sonar.
+While not widely beloved, bats play a vital part of the ecosystem.

 DEPARTMENTS 5 | View from Locke House Front porch wildlife viewing: Wildlife watching at home has its own rewards.
 By Nancy Clark 8 | Earth Watch Ontario Living Legacy parks; protecting Lake Superior’s waters; monarchs will recover from Mexican freeze; what’s a tree worth.
 13 | The Seasoned Pro For the love of turtles: Biologist […]